-Jagriti Foundation is committed to supporting opportunities through education and community collaboration to empower children, women and men to lead lives of hope with realised potential.
+Jagriti Foundation is committed to gifting opportunities of personal rising up through care, education and community collaboration to empower women, girls and families to lead lives of hope with realised potential.

 Our journey began in 2006